Altered Nozzle Review: Saving Money & Cutting Water Usage By 98%?

 I’ve continued to move around a lot, but the Altered Nozzle has always been on my mind when I think about home projects.

 Fast forward three years: I’m living in the Netherlands, with another move on the horizon for 2020.
-I decide to finally purchase the Altered Nozzle, despite still being in a somewhat transient state.
+I decided to finally purchase the Altered Nozzle, despite still being in a somewhat transient state.

 It seems like a sound investment, even for someone who moves frequently: